Tugduoff/RType/doc/componentPlugins.md

 ## IComponent Interface

-To add a new component as a plugin, you need to **inherit from the `IComponent` interface** and implement the required methods.
+To add a new component as a plugin, you need to **inherit from the `AComponent`, itself inheriting from `IComponent` interface** and implement the required methods.
 Below is an overview of the `IComponent` interface and step-by-step instructions on how to implement it.

 ### Key Methods to Implement